 A college reference letter is a document that is prepared by a person who knows the subject of the document professionally.
 This document is usually prepared in order to introduce the subject to a particular college where they seek admission.
 This document is usually prepared by a teacher who has professional knowledge of the subject’s characteristics and convictions.
 This document can also be prepared by an employer who has had a professional relationship with the subject.
-This document is always positive in nature and as such should be prepared by someone who has had positive experiences with the subject.
+This document is always positive in nature and, as such, should be prepared by someone who has had positive experiences with the subject.

 This document is usually requested by the subject when they are seeking admission to a college in order to pursue higher education.
 This does not mean that it is restricted to high school graduates only.
 College reference letters are also required when a person is applying for professional colleges such as Law school and Medical school.
-It is also a requirement when you are applying for a postgraduate degree programme, even if it is in the same college where you pursue your undergraduate degree.
+It is also a requirement when you are applying for a postgraduate degree program, even if it is in the same college where you pursue your undergraduate degree.

 Contents of a College Reference Letter